AdobeDocs/primetime.de-DE/help/digital-rights-management/aaxs-reference-implementations/fam-air-app-usage/initial-fam-setup-set-prefs/initial-fam-setup-set-prefs-overview.md

 ---
-seo-title: Übersicht über Voreinstellungen
+seo-title: Setting preferences overview
 title: Übersicht über Voreinstellungen
 uuid: d1c067b1-6c2b-460e-8d00-5a5bfee0789c
 translation-type: tm+mt
-source-git-commit: 29bc8323460d9be0fce66cbea7c6fce46df20d61
+source-git-commit: 1b9792a10ad606b99b6639799ac2aacb707b2af5
+workflow-type: tm+mt
+source-wordcount: '184'
+ht-degree: 0%

 ---

-# Übersicht über Voreinstellungen {#setting-preferences-overview}
+# Setting preferences overview {#setting-preferences-overview}

-Mit Ausnahme der Packager Server-URL werden alle unten angegebenen Voreinstellungen in der [!DNL flashaccess-refimpl-packager.properties] Datei auf dem Server gespeichert.
-Alle Einstellungen können entweder direkt in der Eigenschaftendatei oder über die AIR-Anwendung geändert werden.
-Kennwörter werden verschlüsselt, wenn sie in der Eigenschaftendatei auf dem Server gespeichert werden.
-Geben Sie das unverschlüsselte Kennwort in die Benutzeroberfläche ein, und es wird verschlüsselt, bevor es in der Datei gespeichert wird.
+With the exception of the Packager Server URL, all the preferences specified below are stored in the [!DNL flashaccess-refimpl-packager.properties] file on the server.
+All the settings can be modified either directly in the properties file or through the AIR application.
+Passwords are encrypted when they are stored in the properties file on the server.
+Type the unencrypted password into the UI, and it will be encrypted before it is stored in the file.

->[!NOTE] {class=&quot;- topic/note &quot;
+>[!NOTE]
 >
->Alle Ordner und Pfade beziehen sich auf Ordner auf dem Packager-Server, nicht auf dem Client, auf dem die AIR-Anwendung ausgeführt wird.

-Alle hier vorgenommenen Änderungen werden sofort nach dem Speichern der Voreinstellungen wirksam.
-Der Server muss erst neu gestartet werden, wenn der Packager Thread aufgrund von Konfigurationsproblemen beendet wurde.

-Die Voreinstellungsbeschreibungen verwenden die folgenden Begriffe:
+>All directories and paths refer to directories on the packager server, not on the client running the AIR application.

+Any changes made here take effect immediately once the preferences are saved.
+There is no need to restart the server unless the Packager Thread terminated due to configuration problems.

+The preference descriptions use the following terms:

 <table frame="all" colsep="1" rowsep="1" class="+ topic/table adobe-d/table " id="table_tj5_hcz_n4">
  <thead class="- topic/thead ">
   <tr rowsep="1" class="- topic/row ">
-   <th colname="1" class="- topic/entry entry"> Voreinstellung </th>
+   <th colname="1" class="- topic/entry entry"> Preference </th>
-   <th colname="2" class="- topic/entry entry"> Beschreibung </th>
+   <th colname="2" class="- topic/entry entry"> Description </th>
   </tr>
  </thead>
  <tbody class="- topic/tbody ">
   <tr rowsep="1" class="- topic/row ">
    <td colname="1" class="- topic/entry "> URL des Packager-Servers </td>
-   <td colname="2" class="- topic/entry "> Speicherort des Servers, auf dem <span class="filepath"> flashaccess-packager.war ausgeführt wird </span>; Beispiel: <span class="filepath"> https://localhost:8080 </span> </td>
+   <td colname="2" class="- topic/entry "> Location of server running <span class="filepath"> flashaccess-packager.war </span>; for example, <span class="filepath"> https://localhost:8080 </span> </td>
   </tr>
   <tr rowsep="1" class="- topic/row ">
-   <td colname="1" class="- topic/entry "> Ressourcenverzeichnis </td>
+   <td colname="1" class="- topic/entry "> Resource Directory </td>
-   <td colname="2" class="- topic/entry "> Ordner mit Richtlinien, Zertifikaten, Berechtigungen und anderen für den Packager-Server erforderlichen Ressourcen </td>
+   <td colname="2" class="- topic/entry "> Directory containing policies, certificates, credentials, and any other resources required for the packager server </td>
   </tr>
   <tr rowsep="0" class="- topic/row ">
-   <td colname="1" class="- topic/entry "> Lizenzserver-URL </td>
+   <td colname="1" class="- topic/entry "> License Server URL </td>
-   <td colname="2" class="- topic/entry "> <p class="- topic/p ">URL des Servers, von dem der Client eine Lizenz anfordern soll; Beispiel: <span class="filepath"> https://mylicenseserver.com:8080 </span> </p> </td>
+   <td colname="2" class="- topic/entry "> <p class="- topic/p ">URL of the server from which the client should request a license; for example, <span class="filepath"> https://mylicenseserver.com:8080 </span> </p> </td>
   </tr>
  </tbody>
 </table>